cormachogan/hostinfo-operator/README.md

                 os.Exit(1)
         }
 ```
+Here is the complete code for [__main.go__](./main.go).

-Once all this business logic has been added in the controller, we will need to be able to run it in the Kubernetes cluster.
+Once the business logic is added in the controller, we will need to be able to run it in the Kubernetes cluster.
 To achieve this, we will build a container image to run the controller logic.
 This will be provisioned in the Kubernetes cluster using a Deployment manifest.
 The deployment contains a single Pod that runs the container (it is called __manager__).
-The deployment ensures that my Pod is restarted in the event of a failure.
+The deployment ensures that the controller manager Pod is restarted in the event of a failure.

-This is what kubebuilder provides as controller scaffolding - it is found in __controllers/hostinfo_controller.go__ - we are most interested in the __HostInfoReconciler__ function:
+This is what kubebuilder provides as controller scaffolding - it is found in __controllers/hostinfo_controller.go__.
+We are most interested in the __HostInfoReconciler__ function:

 ```go
 func (r *HostInfoReconciler) Reconcile(req ctrl.Request) (ctrl.Result, error) {